leetwinski/simple_webrtc/README.md

 ## building

+you need to have a nodejs installed, and `npm` command available from the shell

 execute `npm run bundle` to assemble the app. compiled app should be then located in the `out` folder.